Associate Professor; Director of Graduate Studies

 - BA, English and Political Science, University of California, Irvine

 - MA, English, University of California, Santa Barbara

 - PhD, English, Duke University

-- “Delaney’s Fetish: An Atlantic Relational Materialism” in Ecological Form: System and Aesthetics in the Age of Empire eds.
+- “Electric Dialectics: Delany’s Atlantic Materialism.”
+Ecological Form: System and Aesthetics in the Age of Empire, eds.
 Nathan Hensley and Philip Steer.
-Forthcoming with Fordham University Press, 2018.
+Fordham University Press, 2018.

 - “Insect Poetics: James Grainger, Personification, and Enlightenments Not Taken.”
 Early American Literature.
 Volume 52, Number 2, 2017.